Budget

 Centrepay is a free and voluntary service you can use to pay bills as regular deductions from your Centrelink payments.

-Rent deduction Scheme
+Rent Deduction Scheme

 Our Rent Deduction Scheme is a convenient, secure and free service.
 It allows you to pay your state or territory housing authority rent through regular deductions from your Centrelink payments.